I’ve Faced Many Job Rejections. What do I do?

 Job rejection takes a psychological toll on a person.
-Also, you’re ready to put your hands up in the air and give up at a certain point.
+You're also ready to put your hands up in the air and give up at a certain point.
 But never do that.
-Don’t give up; just change your job search strategy.
+Don't give up; just change your job search strategy.

 Consistent job rejection doesn't always mean something's wrong with you, and perhaps you're presenting yourself the wrong way.
 You are either not qualified for the jobs you're applying to, or merely looking in the wrong places.
 Whatever the reason, there's always a way around it.

 Freelancing has traditionally been seen as something pursued either by creative people or by those who travel.